kirkgo/demodocker/README.md

-# Sample app to demonstrate the use of docker
+# Demodocker is a Sample App to demonstrate the use of docker

 Exposes web server on port `8080` as per `./app.js`